It's Hummer Time

 It's Hummer Time is a 1950 Warner Bros.
 Looney Tunes cartoon directed by Robert McKimson and written by Warren Foster.
 The short was released on July 22, 1950.
-The cartoon stars a tuxedo cat who attempts to catch a hummingbird, only to get in the way of a bulldog who subjects him to various forms of torture for accidentally hurting and bugging him while doing so to the tune of Raymond Scott's Powerhouse, the cat seeming to know what's in store for him each time.
+The cartoon stars a tuxedo cat who attempts to catch a hummingbird, only to get in the way of a bulldog who subjects him to various forms of torture for accidentally hurting and bugging him while doing so to the tune of Raymond Scott's Powerhouse, the cat seeming to know what's in store for him each time (saying, in a recurring gag, "No!
+NOT [the punishment]!
+NOT THAT!" each time it happens).
 All voice characterizations are performed by Mel Blanc.

 Plot

 Outside a local park, a green hummingbird is shown flying around, eventually finding signs directing toward a bird bath (which is actually a tuxedo cat carrying a bowl and water hose).
 Upon arriving, the bird settles down, as the cat slowly tries to grab it.
 The bird eventually squirts water at the cat's face, prompting him to give chase until he reaches a bulldog sleeping in his doghouse.
 The bulldog, disgruntled, grabs the cat by his neck as he yells, "No, NOT THE FENCE!
-NOT THAT AGAIN!" as he is taken to the fence, and is punished by being grabbed by the tail from the other side of the fence.
+NOT THAT AGAIN!" as he is taken to the fence, and is punished by being pulled by the tail through a knothole in the fence.

 The cat's next attempt then involves him grabbing a pink phonograph horn to disguise it as a flower to attract the same hummingbird.
 This plan ultimately fails, as the bird drops a stick of dynamite into the horn, with said horn exploding in the cat's face.
 The bird eventually begins flying by the bulldog, this time walking along the grass as it flies and hums around him.
 The cat, this time armed with a net, spots the bird and attempts to catch the bird, only to whack the bulldog in the head.
 His next punishment from the dog immediately follows; the punishment this time being a faux birthday party simply titled "Happy Birthday" with dynamite sticks in place of candles on a cake, all of which blow up in the cat's face.